martinthomson/is-the-future/draft-thomson-is-the-future.md

 A great many of the reasons for publication on the stream (see Section 2 of
 {{!IS}}) are either infrequently used or have never been used.

-   o  Discussion of Internet-related technologies that are not part of
-      the IETF agenda.
+* There is no apparent discussion of Internet-related technologies that are not part of the IETF agenda.

-   o  Introduction of important new ideas as a bridge publication venue
-      between academia and IETF engineering.
+* Though {{?RFC6417}} specifically addresses this point, there is little evidence that the stream is being used to published important new ideas as a bridge publication venue between academia and IETF engineering.
+It's possible that the IRTF stream is fulfilling this need.

-   o  Informational discussions of technologies, options, or experience
-      with protocols.

-   o  Informational publication of vendor-specific protocols.

-   o  Critiques and discussions of alternatives to IETF Standards-Track
-      protocols.
-The potential for such critiques provides an important check on the IETF's standards processes and should be seen in that light.

-   o  Documents considered by IETF Working Groups but not standardized.
-      While many documents of this type are still published in the IETF document stream (see [RFC4844], Section 5.1.1) as Informational or Experimental RFCs, the Independent Submission path has traditionally been open to them as well.
-However, because of their intimate connection to the IETF Standards Process and WG activities and the consequent sensitivity to exact statements of relationships and to timing, there is reason to believe that such documents should normally be published via the IETF document stream.
-In any event, these documents are published for the historical record.

-   o  Editorials (the best example is IEN 137 [IEN137], not an RFC).

-   o  Eulogies (RFC 2441 [RFC2441]).

-   o  Technical contributions (e.g., RFC 1810 [RFC1810]).

-   o  Historically, RFC Editor and, at least prior to the handoff
-      between the Informational Sciences Institute (ISI) and the Internet Corporation for Assigned Names and Numbers (ICANN) and the June 2000 MOU [RFC2860], Internet Assigned Numbers Authority (IANA) Policy Statements (e.g., RFC 2223 [RFC2223] and RFC 1591 [RFC1591]).
+* Though {{!IS}} makes a particular point of noting that critiques and discussions of alternatives to IETF Standards-Track protocols is important, no such critiques could be found in recent publications.
+That is, unless you allow for the oblique form of critique that a full, alternative protocol specification represents.

+* No editorials, eulogies, or policy statements made by the IANA were found in the recent documents of the stream.
+One statement of RFC Editor policy appears in RFC 5744 {{?RFC5744}}, which appears to apply exclusively to the stream.

+This assessment is based on a review of recent documents, which was not entirely comprehensive, so there could be exceptions.

-# Problems
+# Problems and Recommendations

+The largest category from which publication on the stream is sought is for protocol specification.
+Though it is hard to definitively point to specific motivations for each document, trends are recognizable.

+The biggest question here is whether it is appropriate to continue to publish protocol specifications on the stream.

-## Contention with Other Streams {#contention}
+## Protocol Specifications {#contention}

-Documents published on the Independent Submissions Stream are subject to conflict review by the IESG (see Section 5 of {{?IS}}).
-This review has identified documents as being in conflict with IETF work.
-There are two opposing perspectives on this issue.
+It is very difficult to assess the quality of protocol specifications that are published on the stream.

+This section aims to "teach the controversy" by summarizing the different viewpoints that are held as to the value of permitting the publication of protocol specifications on the stream.

+### For Publishing Protocol Specifications

+Maintaining a record of the dialog on important subjects is important.
+Documenting views that challenge orthodoxy provides a valuable service that the Independent Submissions Editor can provide.

+Documenting - and archiving - contrary views with the high editorial standards that the RFC editor provides is an important service to the community.
+Documenting an alternative with an honest representation of its status and pointers to the alternative that has IETF consensus, as is done with
+{{?NAT-PMP}} ensures that there little chance for confusion.

+There are examples of protocol specifications that were published on the stream that have since enjoyed wide deployment, even adoption and later revision by the IETF.  \[\[Editor's Note: This claim has been made in the context of older documents.
+However, from documents published after {{?IS}}, the only document that has been moved to the IETF stream for a subsequent revision is
+{{?RFC5544}}, which was replaced by {{?RFC5955}}.
+It's not clear that this media type actually enjoys wide deployment.]]

+The addition of IESG Notes to published documents serves as ample notice to readers about the status where the publication is of a dissenting voice.

+### Against Publishing Protocol Specifications

-In one view, publishing a document in the RFC series that directly conflicts with other documents in the series is unacceptable.
-The credibility accrued to the series derives directly from the quality of the documents in the series and that credibility is largely a product of the rigorous process applied by the IETF (and to a lesser extent, the IRTF and IAB).
-The credibility of the series as a whole is undermined when technical specifications are published outside of these processes.
+Publishing a document in the RFC series that directly conflicts with other documents in the series is unacceptable.
+The credibility accrued to the series derives directly from the quality of the documents in the series and that credibility is largely a product of the rigorous consensus process applied by the IETF.

-The position states that the monicker "RFC" is the primary characteristic that an audience pays attention to.
-That is, the distinction between Standards Track RFCs published by the IETF and documents on others streams is not always well understood by the audience of the series as a while.
+The credibility of the series as a whole is undermined when protocol specifications are published outside of these processes.

-The position might also apply less to documents that make an honest representation of their contrary nature.
+This is far less of a concern if documents honestly represent their contrary nature.
 For instance, it seems unlikely that descriptions of vendor-proprietary protocols, which are usually clearly labelled, would cause any such confusion.

-The contrary view states that maintaining a record of the dialog on important subjects is important.
-Documenting views that challenge orthodoxy provides a valuable service.  that the Independent Submissions Editor can provide.
-Ensuring that contrary views are documented

-# Recommendations

-## Ease IANA Registrations

-Though used less frequently than alternatives, the "RFC Required" policy on IANA registries {{?IANA-CONS}} can be cause to seek publication on the stream.
-This policy is often used inappropriately as a proxy for another property.

-For example, if the intent is to require community consensus then "IETF Consensus", "Standards Action", or "IESG Approval" is more appropriate.
-Similarly, if the intent is to insist on a particular standard of documentation for a specification, then the "Specification Required" policy with additional guidance to a designated expert can acheive the same end.

-Deprecating or eliminating the "RFC Required" policy would remove pressure to publish documents on the Independent Submissions Stream purely to meet the requirements for obtaining protocol codepoints.
+The level of technical maturity of ambiguously-labelled protocol specifications is very difficult to ascertain.

+The effect on the architecture of the Internet of deploying the protocol mechanism is hard to determine and no process exists to ensure that problems are identified in protocols that are published on the stream.
+For an IESG Note to be an effective defense against deployment of harmful protocols, the IESG conflict review process would need to be more comprehensive than the process in
+{{?CONFLICT-REVIEW=RFC5742}} requires.

+For the IRTF, the same logic applies to cryptographic primitives {{crypto}}
+published on the stream. \[\[Editor's Note: it's not clear whether there is any other IRTF work that has been similarly affected.]]
+There is no history of protocol specification on the IAB stream.

+If the value attributed to the processes applied by the IETF, IRTF, or IAB streams do not apply, the only concrete value derived from publication are
+secondary: consistent copy-editing, format, and archival.
+Indeed, many of these qualities could be ascribed to internet-drafts.
+Even archival, where drafts are only deleted in extreme circumstances.

+There are many alternative venues for publication available to authors.
+For example, protocols are routinely published on web sites, blogs, in public source code repositories, or as academic publications.

+Publication of an RFC ascribes a certain perceived status to both the material and author.
+And it is this status that motivates authors to seek publication on the stream.
+This does not serve to enrich the series.

+## Lack of Maintenance for IETF Protocols

+Publishing protocol extensions for IETF protocols on the stream might indicate that the IETF is not providing an adequate venue for protocol maintenance.
+This is seen for protocols with more narrow or specialized usage.
+There are a significant number of documents published on the stream that were previously discussed in active IETF working groups.

+The ISE queue as of 2018-01-11 shows two PKCS#8 documents.
+Work that would ordinarily fit into the domain of the SEC area in the IETF.

+Whatever the reason for the IETF not engaging with work, the use of the stream for protocol maintenance is not appropriate.
+Protocol maintenance is a critical function and the IETF is responsible for the maintenance of the protocols that it publishes.
+Failing to publish important updates, or failing to make hard decisions about the suitability of marginal updates, does the community a disservice.

+Often this is unglamorous work, but it is important that the IETF recognize that it has a responsibility to maintain its protocols.

+## Excessively Strict Registry Policies

 Recent best practices on setting policies for IANA registries encourage more open policies.
-In particular, RFC 8126 recommends that "[working groups] should select the least strict policy that suits a registry's needs" {{?IANA-CONS}}.
+In particular, RFC 8126 recommends that "\[working groups] should select the least strict policy that suits a registry's needs" {{?IANA-CONS}}.
 Recently, a number of registries have been updated to have more open policies.

 For instance, additions to the link relations registry establied in
 {{?LINKv1=RFC5988}} never required the publication of an RFC.
-However, three such documents were published in a short timespan on the stream: {{?RFC6892}},
+However, several such documents were published in a short timespan on the stream: {{?RFC6892}},
-{{?RFC6903}}, and {{?RFC6906}}.
-RFC 8288 {{?LINK=RFC8288}} revised the process
+{{?RFC6903}}, {{?RFC6906}}, and {{?RFC7089}}.
+RFC 8288 {{?LINK=RFC8288}}
-of registration to make this unnecessary and the process easier.
+revised the process of registration to make this unnecessary and the process easier.

-## Clearer Rules about Stream Choice

-The publication of a document that describes a protocol for the information of the community is one.
-The Independent Submissions Stream has been used on several occasions to document proprietary protocols or protocol extensions.

-## Clearer Requirements about Intent
+### The "RFC Required" Registry Policy

+Though used less frequently than alternatives, the "RFC Required" policy on IANA registries {{?IANA-CONS}} is a particular problem.
+It doesn't establish any requirements other than publication as RFC, so the natural path for acquiring a code point is to seek publication on the stream that has the easiest publication criteria.

+The "RFC Required" policy is often used inappropriately as a proxy for another property.
+For example, if the intent is to require community consensus then "IETF Consensus", "Standards Action", or "IESG Approval" is clearly more appropriate.
+Similarly, if the intent is to insist on a particular standard of documentation for a specification, then the "Specification Required" policy with additional guidance to a designated expert can achieve the same end.

+Deprecating or eliminating the "RFC Required" policy would remove pressure to publish documents on the Independent Submissions Stream purely to meet the requirements for obtaining protocol codepoints.

+# Recommendations

+This document proposes significantly reducing the role of the independent stream.
+The primary reduction being that protocol specifications will no longer be published on the stream.
+The recommended changes are:

+* The ISE may continue to publish April first RFCs at their discretion.

+* The ISE will no longer publish Protocol Specifications.
+Other venues will be recommended.
+For work related to protocols that were developed or work on in the IETF, the IETF and IESG will be responsible to picking up any slack.
+This means some increased load on the IETF, but this would be marginal given current publication volumes.
+Some documents, such as vendor-specific protocols, will no longer be published as RFC, but instead be published via other means.

+* The ISE will no longer publish cryptographic primitives.

+* Supplementary information for IETF protocols can be published by the IETF.

+* General interest documents can seek publication elsewhere.

+* Information of academic origin that might be of interest to the IETF can be published elsewhere.
+This might include the IRTF stream, which already includes many documents of this nature.

+* The ISE will retain the ability to publish critiques of the IETF, IAB, and IRTF.

+* The ISE can continue to publish policy documents related to the stream.

+A separate document that obsoletes RFC 4846 {{!IS}} will be produced that enacts these changes.

 # Security and Privacy Considerations